FX-Wizard/blog/content/posts/aws-cdk-cloud-dev-env.md

 - Fast IntelliSense, which really speeds up CDK development.
 - Useful for more than just AWS cloud development.

 One big advantage to Cloud9 is it works out of the box.
 If you want to use Cloud9 you need not read any further since it has almost everything you need for CDK already.
-However if you are like me and find it clunky or just perfer working with tools your already familiar with then please read on.
+However if you are like me and find it clunky or just prefer working with tools your already familiar with then please read on.

 ## Getting started